vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 The news transitions to footage of that night.
 A woman is sobbing, trying to muster Spanish past a waterfall of tears and smoked lungs in front of the home, blazing red in the dark night.
 "This home was the last arson "

 The TV turns off.
 A man is sitting laidback on a couch.
 There are two young girls sleeping soundly next to him.
 The room is now dark, it's former light extinguished by the push of a remote.
 He slowly picks up the one leaning on him, so as to not wake her up.
 He walks up the stairs.
-You hear a soft grunt from outside, and the shattering of A light flickers from outside.
+You hear a soft grunt from outside and the shattering of glass, followed by a warm light.
 # Investigation
 There are three groups of addresses.
 Jerri's List: found from Angel's house.